rbisdorff/Digraph3/docSphinx/tutorial.rst

    :width: 600 px
    :align: center

-   Asymmetrical and symmetrical part of the tutorial random valuation digraph
+   Asymmetrical and symmetrical parts of the tutorial random valuation digraph

 .. note::